krzysztofj1234567890/computer-science-basics-tutorials/snowflake/snowflake.md

 #### load data to tables

 Steps to load data:
+* 'CREATE STORAGE INTEGRATION' object to be able to access your S3 bucket from Snowflake
+* Create AWS Role to access the Snowflake Integration Object
+* 'CREATE FILE FORMAT' in Snowflake
 * 'CREATE STAGE' loads data from internal storage
-* 'COPY' load data from STAGE to a table
+* 'COPY' load data from STAGE to a table.
+Ingests data to snowflake in batches at time intervals.
+Snowflake 'COPY' command scheduled using Snowflake tasks or trigger copy commands using python/glue/airflow

 COPY cammand can have:
 * on error option